 Penalty for Noncompliance

-The contractor to whom the contract is awarded or any subcontractors of the contractor shall pay not less than the specified rates to all laborers, workers, and mechanics employed in the execution of the contract.
-A contractor or subcontractor who fails to pay the specified rates as required shall pay to a district $60 for each worker, laborer, or mechanic employed for each calendar day or part of a calendar day the worker is paid less than the wage rates specified in the contract.
-A board must specify this penalty in the contract.
-If a district does not determine the prevailing wage rates and specify them in the contract, the contractor or subcontractor may not be fined.
-A board shall use any penalty money collected to offset the costs incurred in administering Government Code Chapter 2258.
+The contractor who is awarded a contract by a district or a subcontractor of the contractor shall pay not less than the rates determined under these provisions to a worker employed by it in the execution of the contract.
+A contractor or subcontractor who violates this provision shall pay to the district on whose behalf the contract is made, $60 for each worker employed for each calendar day or part of the day that the worker is paid less than the wage rates stipulated in the contract.
+A board awarding a contract shall specify this penalty in the contract.
+A contractor or subcontractor does not violate this section if a board awarding a contract does not determine the prevailing wage rates and specify the rates in the contract as required by these provisions.
+The board shall use any money collected under this provision to offset the costs incurred in the administration of Government Code Chapter 2258.
 Gov't Code 2258.023

 Required Workers' Compensation Coverage